perfectsquircle/code-golf-hole-5/README.md

 ## Challenge

 An evil wizard has sent you (and your laptop) back in time to ancient Rome.
-He says if you want to return to 2017, you must write him a program that converts Roman numerals to Arabic numerals.
+He says if you want to return to 2017, you must write him a program that converts numbers from Roman numerals to Arabic numerals.

-He will cast a spell to run your program with Roman numerals between I and MMXVII as the first argument.
+He will cast a spell to run your program with numbers as Roman numerals between I and MMXVII as the first argument.
 Your program must print the equivalent number in Arabic numerals to stdout.
 Only after your program has converted all the numbers will the wizard return you to modern times.

 ```bash
 $ node my-solution.js 'CXXIII'